javiimo/javiimo.github.io/_posts/2024-10-06-the-world-beyond-true-or-false.md

 {: .prompt-warning }

-### Rough-Fuzzy sets with the healthy people example:
+### Rough-Fuzzy sets with the healthy people toy-example:

 - **Imprecise elements:** Characterized by fuzzy attributes representing weight and age.
 For instance, "weight" could be represented by fuzzy sets like "Light", "Average", and "Heavy", each with associated membership functions.
 Similarly, "age" could be represented by fuzzy sets like "Young", "Middle-aged", and "Senior".
 Each person would have a degree of membership to each fuzzy set (e.g., a person could have a 0.8 membership in "Average" weight, a 0.2 membership in "Heavy" weight, and a 0 membership in "Light" weight).

+  - It is not that we have 50kg and say this is 0.8 average and 0.2 light.
+It is that we only know it is 0.8 average and 0.2 light.
+For example. imagine we had several doctors evaluate a person and classify it into those 3 categories and the membership is the proportion of doctors that chose each category for that person.
+I know, for a weight attribute this is strange because we can measure it numerically, but for other variables that is not possible.
+Just wanted to keep the same kind of example for easier comparison.

 - **Precise set:** The "healthy" set is a crisp set (healthy or not healthy).
 So we know if our reference elements are either healthy or not.
-We introduce a threshold α (e.g., 0.2) to determine significant membership to an equivalence class.
 Consider each specific combination of fuzzy weight and age categories (e.g., "Average" weight and "Middle-aged"); these combinations are our equivalence classes (notice that in this case, one data point might belong to more than one class, due to the imprecise definition of elements).
-For each person in the reference dataset, we determine their membership degrees to each class by aggregating (e.g., taking the product) the memberships of their fuzzy attributes.
+For each person, we determine their membership degrees to each class by aggregating (e.g., taking the product) the memberships of their fuzzy attributes.

-  - **Membership to Equivalence Classes:** A person is considered a member of an equivalence class if their combined membership degree is greater than or equal to α (this is called defuzzification).
+  - **Membership to Equivalence Classes:** We introduce a threshold α (e.g., 0.2) to determine significant membership to an equivalence class.
+A person is considered a member of an equivalence class if their combined membership degree is greater than or equal to α (this is called defuzzification).

   - **Lower Approximation:** The lower approximation of the "healthy" set includes all classes where the *all* the individuals are healthy.